 Students operating vehicles bearing out-of-state registration plates are required by Massachusetts law to complete a nonresident student vehicle information form and to affix a blue validation sticker to their windshield.
 Nonresident students must obtain a new nonresident sticker each school year.
 In addition, all out-of-state vehicles are required to carry either a copy of their insurance policy or a statement of insurance coverage on their broker’s letterhead.
 When students register, they will be sent a link to the MA required “Nonresident Student Driver Statement” and instructions to complete it and submit to the Gordon Police.
 After the form is submitted, the student will be issued the MA non-resident sticker.

 When a motor vehicle’s state registration plates are changed or a motor vehicle is sold and its plates transferred to another motor vehicle, Gordon Police must be notified within two days.
 In addition, when a vehicle is sold, its campus parking permit should be removed and destroyed prior to the transfer of ownership.

 Motorcycles, Mopeds and Scooters: Motorcycles, mopeds and gas-powered scooters must be registered with Gordon Police on the first day they are brought to campus.
 They will not be issued stickers, but the vehicle information will be recorded.
 There is no charge for registering a motorcycle provided the student operator parks it in designated motorcycle parking areas only (contact Gordon Police for details).
 Motorcycles may not be parked overnight on campus during the winter snow season and must be moved for all snow removal operations and announced lot clearings.
 Gas-powered vehicles may not be parked inside college buildings at any time.

-Temporary Parking Passes: A student temporary parking pass may be obtained by using the online Vehicle Temporary Pass Form on the GO site.
+Temporary Parking Passes: A student temporary parking pass may be obtained by using the online Visitor or Temporary Use Vehicle Pass form.
 These passes are available for a vehicle that will be on campus for only a portion of a quad (three weeks or less).
 The pass must be requested (using the online form) within 24 hours of bringing the car to campus.